 - Cardiac or valve conditions - eg, rheumatic heart disease, sick sinus syndrome, pre-excitation syndromes (such as Wolff-Parkinson-White syndrome) and heart failure.

 - Less common cardiac causes include cardiomyopathy, pericarditis, myocarditis, atrial septal defect, congenital heart disease and atrial myxoma.

-- Non-cardiac causes include drugs (eg, thyroxine or bronchodilators), acute infection, electrolyte depletion, lung cancer, pulmonary embolism, thyrotoxicosis and diabetes mellitus.
+- Non-cardiac causes include drugs (eg, thyroxine or bronchodilators), acute infection (including COVID-19 infection), electrolyte depletion, lung cancer, pulmonary embolism, thyrotoxicosis and diabetes mellitus.